 Critical analysis of prominent historical and contemporary views in ethics, with special attention given to Christian approaches.
 Exploration of various issues in metaethics (philosophical questions about ethics itself, including the grounding of moral obligation, moral motivation, and the challenge of ethical relativism), normative ethics (theories of right and wrong, such as utilitarianism, Kantianism, and virtue theory), and applied ethics (contemporary ethical issues, such as abortion, euthanasia, and capital punishment).
-Prerequisite: PHI 2013.
+Prerequisite: PHI 2003, PHI/HON 2043, or permission of the instructor.